With more airlines resuming service and constant upgrades at our airports, it is increasingly easy to meet in Orlando.

 Most states have already begun issuing REAL ID-compliant identification for new cards and renewals.
 Depending on your state of residency, REAL ID cards will display a gold star, a black star, a gold circle with white star, a black circle with white star, or (in California only) a gold bear with white star.

-If you or your meeting attendees haven’t started the process to get your REAL ID or acceptable alternative yet, start soon — we would hate for anyone to miss the chance to meet in Orlando!
+If you or your meeting attendees haven’t started the process to get your REAL ID or acceptable alternative yet, start soon — we wouldn’t want anyone to miss the chance to meet in Orlando.

 Ready to learn more about meeting in Orlando?
 Submit your RFP, and subscribe to our newsletter for updates from Cvent’s No. 1 meeting destination in the country.